B i o g r a p h y

 David Kerber began his classical vocal training at the age of five with the Wilten Boys' Choir and studied there for twenty years with Prof. Johannes Stecher.
 He continues to study with Lucja Zarzycka.

-David Kerber received strong artistic and vocal inspiration through his collaborations with KS Angelika Kirchschlager, KS Brigitte Fassbaender, and Linda Watson.
+David Kerber received strong artistic and vocal inspiration through his collaborations with Angelika Kirchschlager, Brigitte Fassbaender, and Linda Watson.

-David Kerber made his debut at the age of nine as the first boy in Mozart's The Magic Flute at the Landestheater Bregenz and has continued to sing regularly on the opera and concert stage.
-His singing as a child took him to the stages of the Tyrolean and Bregenz State Theaters, the Tyrolean Festival Erl, numerous stages in China's largest concert halls, and in 2012 to the Salzburg Festival in "My Bees.
-A Path" by Franui and Klaus Händel.
+David Kerber made his debut at the age of nine as the first boy in Mozart's The Magic Flute at the Landestheater Bregenz and has continued to sing regularly on the opera and concert stages.
+His singing experience as a child led him to the stages of the Tiroler and Bregenz Landestheater, the Tiroler Festspiele Erl, numerous stages in China's largest concert halls, and in 2012 to the Salzburg Festival in "Meine Bienen.
+Eine Schneise" by Franui and Klaus Händel.

-David Kerber made his operatic debut twice at the Bregenz Festival in 2019: in the Opera Studio at the Kornmarkt as "Triquet" in Eugene Onegin under Valentin Uryupin and as "Paggio" on the lake stage in Rigoletto under Enrique Mazzola.
-In 2021, he sang in Richard Wagner's Lohengrin at the Tiroler Festspiele Erl and in Peter Eötvös's "The Golden Dragon" at the Tiroler Landestheater.
+David Kerber made his operatic debut twice at the Bregenz Festival in 2019: in the Opera Studio at the Kornmarkt as "Triquet" in Eugene Onegin under Valentin Uryupin and as "Paggio" on the Lake Stage in Rigoletto under Enrique Mazzola.
+In 2021, he sang in Richard Wagner's Lohengrin at the Tyrolean Festival in Erl and in Peter Eötvös's "The Golden Dragon" at the Tyrolean State Theater.